 Gore is a uniquely creative, technology-driven Enterprise focusing on discovery and product innovation.
 Gore has served a variety of global markets for over 65 years and has thrived by providing its customers with high-value products that enhance their quality of life.
-With more than \$4.8 billion in annual revenues, we are recognized by Forbes magazine as one of the 200 largest privately held companies in the U.S.
+With more than \$4.9 billion in annual revenue, we are recognized by Forbes magazine as one of the 200 largest privately held companies in the U.S.

-Founded in 1958 by Bill and Vieve Gore, Gore has more than 12,800 employees ("Associates") working in more than 25 countries as part of our research and manufacturing operations in the United States, Germany, the United Kingdom, the Netherlands, China and Japan.
-Gore Associates are part owners of the Gore Enterprise through the stock ownership plan and take great pride in being part of a strong global enterprise and the broad contributions our business makes to society.
+Founded in 1958 by Bill and Vieve Gore and headquartered in the United States, Gore has approximately 12,800 employees ("Associates") working in more than 25 countries as part of our research and manufacturing operations in the United States, Germany, the United Kingdom, the Netherlands, China and Japan.
+Gore Associates are part owners of the Gore Enterprise through the stock ownership plan and take great pride in being part of a strong global Enterprise and the broad contributions our business makes to society.

-By using proprietary technologies, Gore has created numerous products for fabric laminates, medical implants, cable, filtration, sealant, membrane, venting and fiber technologies.
-Innovating across more than 15 diverse industries, we currently hold 5,600 active patents globally.
+By using proprietary technologies, Gore has created numerous products for fabric laminates, implantable medical devices, cable, filtration, sealant, membrane, venting and fiber technologies.
+Innovating across more than 15 diverse industries, we currently hold more than 5,600 active patents globally.

 Gore operates through three main product divisions: Fabrics, Medical Products, and Performance Solutions.
 The Fabrics Division specializes in delivering apparel and textile products designed to offer comfort and protection in both demanding environments and daily life.
 The Fabrics Division is further organized into three business units: the Vertical Business, Consumer-Oriented Fabrics and Technical-Oriented Fabrics.
-Our direct-toconsumer Vertical Business provides significant performance advantages to end consumers.
-Additionally, the offerings by our Consumer-Oriented Fabrics and Technical-Oriented Fabrics business units serve as essential ingredients used in garments, footwear, gloves and accessories, manufactured by certain non-Gore factories ("Certified Manufacturer") on behalf of Gore's Trademark Licensees.
+Our direct-to-consumer Vertical Business provides significant performance advantages to end consumers.
+Additionally, the offerings by our Consumer-Oriented Fabrics and Technical-Oriented Fabrics business units serve as essential ingredients used in garments, footwear, gloves and accessories, manufactured by certain non-Gore factories (depending on the product "Certified Manufacturers" or non-certified third parties) on behalf of Gore's Trademark Licensees.
 Certification involves close scrutiny of prospective manufacturers to ensure they meet Gore's standards on quality, ethical business and human rights.
+For non-certified manufacturing facilities we expect that Gore's Trademark Licensees ensure compliance with Guidelines on Social Responsibility (see below).

 Gore's Medical Products Division develops, manufactures and sells vascular grafts, endovascular and interventional devices and surgical meshes used to treat complex healthcare challenges.
 This Division is organized into several business units: Aortic, Cardiac, General Medical Products and Peripheral.

 Finally, Gore's Performance Solutions Division develops, manufactures and sells products and technologies that address complex product developments and process challenges across markets and industries, ranging from aerospace and defense to pharmaceuticals.
 Business units under this Division are Clean Energy, Filtration, Transformative System Solutions, Venting and PharmBio.